EutechCybernetic/lucy-pro-documentation/ui.md

 In the case of weblets, page inputs could come from either the query string of the page that the weblet is in, or it could come from the |addweblet| block which added the weblet, or from [Metadata Explorer](mde).

 ### How do you use page inputs?
-Typically, page inputs are used in the [datasources](datasources) that the screen refers to.
+Typically, page inputs are used in the [Working with Data Sources](datasources.rst#datasources) that the screen refers to.
 If the datasource has any [parameters](datasourceparameters) with names matching any of the page inputs, those parameters will get filled by the corresponding page inputs.

-The one exception is datasources bound to a [celllist-widget](celllist-widget).
+The one exception is datasources bound to a [Search Results](uiref.rst#celllist-widget).
 For these, the parameters to the datasource come from the values specified in the datasource section of the ui element.

-Page Inputs can also be passed to [uiactions](uiactions) to be used as parameters to any action invoked by the user.
+Page Inputs can also be passed to [User Interface Actions](uis.rst#uiactions) to be used as parameters to any action invoked by the user.

 In addition, you may choose to use the page input parameters directly in the screens to populate labels or the visibility of certain sections.
-The page's parameters can be accessed via [iviva Expression](ice) using the syntax: code/{param.pageinputname}.
+The page's parameters can be accessed via [iviva Expression](ice) using the syntax: `{param.pageinputname}`.

-For example, if you want to pass a page input called code/isactive and have it control the visibility of a [action-widget](action-widget), set that ui element VisibilityExpression property to code/#{param.isactive?}
+For example, if you want to pass a page input called `isactive` and have it control the visibility of a [Action](uiref.rst#action-widget), set that ui element VisibilityExpression property to `#{param.isactive?}`

 {% hint type="warning" %}
     Showing or hiding elements based on page inputs is not secure!
     Page inputs can easily be modified by the user and spoofed.
-    See [uipermissions](uipermissions) for information on how to restrict access to screens. {% endhint %}
+    See [Applying Permissions to User Interfaces](uis.rst#uipermissions) for information on how to restrict access to screens. {% endhint %}

 <a name='databinding'></a>